SBIX7/chakchani/README.md

 - Assets (Logo)
   - [ ] `SNRT.Desktop/Assets/logo.png` exists (place your PNG here)
   - [ ] On build, file is copied to: `SNRT.Desktop/bin/Release/net8.0-windows/Assets/logo.png`
+  - [ ] Logo appears in the window title bar and in the Windows taskbar
   - [ ] Login window shows centered logo at top (max height 100px)
-  - [ ] Main window shows centered logo above titles list (max height 100px)
+  - [ ] Main window shows centered logo above RSS titles list (max height 100px)

 ## 5) Migrations (EF Core) – Add/Apply
 Generate a new migration when you change the model: